 - 2.1 Students who submit an Academic Appeal or Complaint under these Regulations will not be unfavourably treated for having done so.
-Any student who believes that they have been less favourably treated as a result of submitting a case should immediately contact the Head of Learning and Teaching or the Head of the Postgraduate Research Service. - 2.2 The University expects that students will not engage in frivolous or malicious appeals or complaints.
-It should be noted that if an Academic Appeal or Complaint is found to have been brought with mischievous or malicious intent this may provide grounds for disciplinary action against the student. - 2.3The University will operate in accordance with its Equal Opportunities Policy when applying the Academic Appeals and Complaints Regulations. - 2.4 Students should be aware that any information they supply will be treated with due discretion and on a 'need to know' basis. - 2.5 All personal information will be processed by the University in accordance with the General Data Protection Regulation 2018. - 2.6 Training will be provided for all University staff involved in the processing of Academic Appeals and Complaints.
+Any student who believes that they have been less favourably treated as a result of submitting a case should immediately contact the Associate Director Academic Services (Quality) or the Associate Director (Postgraduate Research). - 2.2 The University expects that students will not engage in frivolous or malicious appeals or complaints.
+It should be noted that if an Academic Appeal or Complaint is found to have been brought with mischievous or malicious intent this may provide grounds for disciplinary action against the student. - 2.3 The University will operate in accordance with its Equal Opportunities Policy when applying the Academic Appeals and Complaints Regulations. - 2.4 Students should be aware that any information they supply will be treated with due discretion and on a 'need to know' basis. - 2.5 All personal information will be processed by the University in accordance with the General Data Protection Regulation 2018. - 2.6 Training will be provided for all University staff involved in the processing of Academic Appeals and Complaints.